Psychotherapy, the Next Expose' - Two

 Many children, as the one mentioned above, are made to feel as if they ‘need help’ when there is nothing wrong with them.

-And those, such as the mass murderer in Colorado, are never diagnosed, or treated.
+Those, such as the mass murderer in Colorado, are never diagnosed, or treated.
 It is only after they perform their actions someone pops up with some expo facto psychological explanation.

 A very interesting movie staring Richard Gere and Ed Norton had a murderer successfully portraying ‘two personalities’.
 He could easily fool the psychiatrists, for they, like most of their peers, are more than willing to accept this kind of ‘explanation’ for violent behaviour.